LivingWithHippos/blog-android/pages/01.home/03.Views/simple_vector_animations/03._content/simple.md

         android:repeatCount="infinite"  />
 </set>
 ```
-The code is pretty self explanatory:
+The code is pretty self-explanatory:

 `android:duration="1000"` is the animation duration in milliseconds

 `android:propertyName="alpha"` is the property that is going to be changed (important)

-`android:valueFrom` and `android:valueTo` are exactly what they sound like
+`android:valueFrom` and `android:valueTo` are what they sound like

 `android:repeatMode="reverse"` and `android:repeatCount="infinite"` are used to loop our animation from start to finish and then from finish to start forever